DeltaE/clone_ORGANIZATION_repos/README.md

 GITHUB_TOKEN=your_token_here
 ```
 #### Configuration Variables

 - `ORG_NAME`: The default GitHub organization to clone from.
 If not set, defaults to `DeltaE`.
 - `API_URL`: The base API URL for GitHub.
 Usually does not need to be changed.
+- `MASTER_FOLDER`: The base folder where all cloned repositories will be stored.
+Defaults to `cloned_repos`.
 - `GITHUB_TOKEN`: (Optional) GitHub token for authenticating API requests.
 Set this to access private repositories and increase API rate limits.
 If not set, only public repositories are accessible and rate limits are lower.
   > [How to manage your github tokens?](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)